smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

 title: 'Introduction to Chainlink Keepers'
 whatsnext:
   {
-    'Make your contract Keepers-compatible': '/docs/chainlink-keepers/compatible-contracts/',
+    'Register a time-based Upkeep': '/docs/chainlink-keepers/job-scheduler/',
-    'Time-based automation': '/docs/chainlink-keepers/job-scheduler/',
+    'Create a Keepers-compatible contract for custom logic Upkeep': '/docs/chainlink-keepers/compatible-contracts/','Keepers architecture': '/docs/chainlink-keepers/overview/', 'Keepers economics': '/docs/chainlink-keepers/keeper-economics/'

   }
 ---
 ![Chainlink Keeper Network Banner](/images/contract-devs/generic-banner.png)

-Automate your smart contracts using **Chainlink Keepers**, the decentralized and highly reliable smart contract automation service.
-Relying on Chainlink Keepers will help you get to market faster and save gas by offloading expensive on-chain automation logic to our decentralized Keepers Network.
+**Chainlink Keepers** enables conditional execution of your smart contracts functions through a hyper-reliable and decentralized automation platform that uses the same external network of node operators that secures $ billions in value.
+Building on Chainlink Keepers will help you get to market faster so you don't have to deal with the setup cost, ongoing maintenance, and risks associated with a centralized automation stack.
 To take full advantage of the Keepers automation infrastructure, read all of the documentation to understand the features of Chainlink Keepers.

 To learn more about how the Chainlink Keepers Network automates your smart contracts, read the [Chainlink Keepers Architecture](../overview) page.